Use of JMAG in Renewable Energy Research

 Also, experience with experiments and physical prototypes allows them to take advantage of CAE’s power in verifying design proposals.

-There are excellent electronics makers in Taiwan, but the research capability is not quite there, and there is a shortage of human resources for CAE.
+There are many excellent electric motor manufacturers in Taiwan, but the research capability is not quite there, and there is a shortage of human resources for CAE.
 For these reasons, the development of CAE human resources is a serious issue for any further expansion of this industry.